-Learning Outcomes Asses Assessment Criteria The learner will The learner can 1.
-Offer additional services or pr roducts 1.1 offer additional services or products to customer 1.2 identify the benefits of offering additional services or products for customers and the organisation 1.3 explain the features and benefits of additional services or products to customers 1.4 identify ways of encouraging customers to ask about additional services or products 2.
-Organise support to promote additional services or product discuss with others ways of promoting additional services or products to customers 2.2 implement procedures to ensure that customers interested in additional services or products are dealt with promptly 2.3 promote services or products which will suit customers but which are supplied from outside their own area of the organisation 2.4 help customers to access services or products which are supplied outside of their own area of the organisation 3.
-Monitor the promotion of add services or products ditional 3.1 devise methods to inform customers about additional services or products 3.2 use different methods to inform customers abou additional services and products and record The awarding body that Li stens www.highfieldabc.com
+Lea arning Outcomes Asses ssment Criteria The e learner will The learner can 1.
+Offer additional services or products 1.1 offer additional services or products to customers 1.2 identify the benefits of offering additional services or products for customers and the organisation 1.3 explain the features and benefits of additional services or products to customers 1.4 identify ways of encouraging customers to ask about additional services or products 2.
+Organise support to promote use of additional services or products 2.1 discuss with others ways of promoting additional services or products to customers 2.2 implement procedures to ensure that customers interested in additional services or products are dealt with promptly 2.3 promote services or products which will suit customers but which are supplied from outside their own area of the organisation 2.4 help customers to access services or products which are supplied outside of their own area of the organisation 3.
+Monitor the promotion of additional services or products 3.1 devise methods to inform customers about additional services or products 3.2 use different methods to inform customers about additional services and products and record successes and failures against each method 3.3 use their record of successes and failures to

-Learning Outcomes Assessment Criteria The learner will The learner can successes and failures against each method 3.3 use their record of successes and failures to identify the best approach for offering additiona services or products 3.4 share information with others regarding the best approach to take when offering additional services or products to customers 4.
-Understand how to organise and promote services or products to customers 4.1 describe their organisation's procedures and systems for encouraging the use of additional services or products 4.2 explain how the use of additional services or products will benefit their customers 4.3 describe the main factors that influence customers to use their services or products 4.4 explain how to introduce additional services or products to customers outlining their benefits, overcoming reservations and agreeing to provide the additional services or products 4.5 describe how to give appropriate, balanced information to customers about services or products
+Learning Outcomes Assessment Criteria The le The learner can identify the best approach for offering additional services or products 3.4 share information with others regarding the best approach to take when offering additional services or products to customers 4.1 describe their organisation's procedures and systems for encouraging the use of additional services or products 4.2 explain how the use of additional services or products will benefit their customers 4.3 describe the main factors that influence customers to use their services or products 4.4 explain how to introduce additional services or products to customers outlining their benefits, overcoming reservations and agreeing to provide the additional services or products 4.5 describe how to give appropriate, balanced information to customers about services or products 3.4 4.1 4.2 4.3 4.4